USS John W. Weeks: 1960s

 After returning to Norfolk, the destroyer visited the Caribbean and the New England coast on midshipman training at sea.
 In the fall she deployed to the Mediterranean and returned to Norfolk, Virginia on 3 March 1962.
 Midshipman training in the summer and exercise out of Norfolk kept the ship in fighting trim and ready for action.

 In October, the presence of Soviet offensive missiles in Cuba prompted President John F. Kennedy to order a quarantine of the island (See Cuban Missile Crisis).
 John W. Weeks escorted replenishment ships to the quarantine area.
 When this display of national strength and determination forced the Kremlin to withdraw the missiles, John W. Weeks returned via San Juan, Puerto Rico, to Norfolk.

 Early in 1963, while preparing for another Mediterranean deployment from February–April, the destroyer received the Battle Efficiency "E" for outstanding service.
 She headed for the Mediterranean on 29 November.
 The end of the year found her patrolling off troubled Cyprus, standing by ready to evacuate, if necessary, Americans from that strife-torn island.
 On New Year's Day, en route to the Red Sea to join that U.S. Middle East Force, she was the first ship to transit the Suez Canal during 1964.
 She visited Jidda, Saudi Arabia; Berbera, Somali Republic, Aden, Aden Protectorate; Djibouti, French Somaliland; Massawa, Ethiopia; and Karachi, Pakistan.
 She headed west from Karachi on 6 February; refueled at Aden; then turned south for patrol along the Zanzibar coast during the revolution there, and off Kenya and Tanganyika during unrest in those countries.
 She departed Mombasa, Kenya on 24 February and transited the Suez Canal on 6 March.
-After patrolling the Mediterranean, John W. Weeks departed Pollenca Bay, Majorca, for home on 12 May and reached Norfolk on 23 May.
+After patrolling the Mediterranean, John W. Weeks departed Pollença Bay, Mallorca, for home on 12 May and reached Norfolk on 23 May.